jieliu2000/anyi/README.md

 Anyi allows for **hybrid configuration**, meaning you can mix and use the three methods mentioned above within your program to create various objects such as clients, steps, executors and workflows themselves.

-In Anyi's workflows, objects such as Flow, Step, StepExecutor, StepValidator all pass information through the `flow.FlowContext` object.
+In Anyi's workflows, objects such as Flow, Step, StepExecutor, StepValidator all exchange information through the `flow.FlowContext` object.
 The declaration of the `flow.FlowContext` struct is as follows:

 ```go
 type FlowContext struct {